myspc-development/art-test/README.md

 ## User Dashboard Features

 Place `[ap_user_dashboard]` on a page to expose the member dashboard.
 The dashboard displays calendars for **My Favorites** and **My RSVPs** along with charts of engagement statistics.
 A bar chart shows monthly trends while a new line chart visualizes daily activity over the last 30 days.
 Users can quickly access profile tools, download their data and review upcoming events.

+Recent updates introduce an optional dark mode and draggable dashboard widgets.
+An onboarding banner guides new users through the interface.
+The `[ap_my_follows]` shortcode and follow buttons let members keep track of artists, events and organizations they follow.

 ## Submission Meta Fields